ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux SDK for RTX SECURE ZERO operational cost RTX software development.

 Built with and for Vibe Coding.
+People who do not like Vibe coding have not tried enough.
+I am constantly stuck on one line and a discussion about it is truly helpful.
+Expressing my confusion about a topic is more relevant than trying to boil it into a search term and then navigating.

 Built with and for SDL3 Vulkan C++23 GLM
 SECURE.
 I can not tell if you pirated my code by looking at the binary.
 At least switch your build from debug to release.